ppeigne/linear_regression/README.md

 Datasets can be found in `data/train` and `data/test` repositories.
 *  `data/train` contains the values to predict as a final column.
 *  `data/test` contains the feature needed to do the prediction.

-# Bonus:
-## Handle multivariate regression (i.e. more than one feature)

-## Selection of the linear model to use
-* Linear regression
-  Example: `python3 train.py data/train/spacecraft_data.csv linear`

-* Ridge regression: linear regression using regularization to limit overfitting
-  Example: `python3 train.py data/train/spacecraft_data.csv ridge`

-## Selection of the preprocessing scaling method
-* Standard scaler
-  Example: `python3 train.py data/train/spacecraft_data.csv ridge standard`

-* Min-max scaler
-  Example: `python3 train.py data/train/spacecraft_data.csv linear minmax`

-## Can build a polynomial model instead of a linear one
-  * Generate polynomial features for each parameters of the dataset up to the given power
-  Example: `python3 train.py data/train/spacecraft_data.csv linear minmax 8`

-## Awesome real-time plot of the learning process (up to 15 features)

-## Save the predictions onto a .csv file